Tobacco Screenings for New Hires

-You and your covered spouse/ partner can then take a tobacco test anytime once per quarter beginning June 1, 2017.
-If you both test negative, the tobacco fee will be removed going forward (not eligible for reimbursement).
-Contact the HR Solution Center first should you choose this option.
+You can then take a tobacco test anytime once per quarter.
+If you test negative, the tobacco fee will be removed going forward (not eligible for reimbursement).
+Contact the HR solution Center first should you choose this option.

 If you do not meet the criteria for the Quit for Life Program, please contact one of the programs listed below for support and assistance.